-The Massachusetts DEP's Source Water Assessment Program, which evaluates each water source to identify potential contamination, states that the water sources that supply drinking water to the Millbury System have a high susceptibility to potential contamination.
+The Massachusetts DEP's Source Water Assessment Program (SWAP), which has evaluated each water source to identify potential contamination, states that the water sources that supply drinking water to the Millbury System have a high susceptibility to potential contamination.
 The report is available on the DEP website at mass.gov/dep/water/drinking/2186000.pdf.